Ocean-Wars/Mohist-Fast-Schematics/README.md

 That is due to the fact that minecraft only store integer id of blocks, which are by the way deprecated in spigot.
 Since integer id of blocks differs from a modded server to another moded server (due to main map difference).
 Then it mean that if you try to copy paste with schematics, you will get different outputs.

-Thats why I made this plugin: It allows you to create schematics that store the string material value of a block instead of the id of it.
+Thats why I made this plugin: It allows you to create schematics that store the material value of a block instead of the id of it.

 ## How to install?